Get Started¶

 params["threshold"] = 2e8

-r = requests.get(f"{URL}/v0/grid/cocip", headers=headers, params=params)
+r = requests.get(f"{URL}/v0/grid/cocip", headers=HEADERS, params=params)

 print(f"HTTP Response Code: {r.status_code} {r.reason}")